Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

 {% include caution.html content=varQuorumBounce %}

 ### Prerequisites
-* A spoke portal or hub portal in any state
+* A spoke portal or hub portal in any portal relationship state

-* Privileges
-  * `PRIVILEGE_PORTAL_SPOKE_WRITE`: Delete a spoke portal
+* `PRIVILEGE_PORTAL_SPOKE_WRITE` for deleting a spoke portal

-  * `PRIVILEGE_PORTAL_HUB_WRITE`: Delete a hub portal
+* `PRIVILEGE_PORTAL_HUB_WRITE` for deleting a hub portal

 ### Step 1: Delete the Spoke Portal
-You can initiate the deletion of a spoke portal in the `Unlinked`, `Pending`, or `Authorized` state.
+You can initiate the deletion of a spoke portal in the `Pending` or `Accepted` portal relationship state.
 This section explains how to delete the spoke portal from a portal relationship.

 {% capture dataWarning %}{{site.gns.portalDeleteCaution}}{% endcapture %}
 {% include caution.html content=dataWarning %}